-- The measurement probe must be connected only to the devices described in the instruction manual. - The device should not be exposed to falls, shocks or any other factors which can cause mechanical damage. - It is necessary to protect the optical element of the reception field from dirt. - The lens can be dusted with a clean, soft brush or with the airstream of the compressed dry air after unscrewing the element of the probe with an entry hole.
-It is recommended to rely on the latter method.
-Spray preparations that act as compressed air should be applied gently and very carefully.
-The container with such spray should be held in a vertical position. - The probe cap should be removed only during the measurement. - The probe should be removed and put on while turning it right clockwise, which prevents it from being untwisted by accident. - The instrument should be kept and transported only in the carrying case provided by the manufacturer. - All repairs of the instrument are performed by the manufacturer.
+- The measurement probe must be connected only to the devices described in the instruction manual. - The device should not be exposed to falls shocks or any other factors which can cause mechanical damage. - It is necessary to protect the optical element of the reception field from dirt. - The probe cap should be removed only during the measurement. - The probe should be removed and put on while turning it right clockwise, which prevents it from being untwisted by accident. - The instrument should be kept and transported only in the carrying case provided by the manufacturer. - All repairs of the instrument are performed by the manufacturer.

-7. CE MARKING AND WEE DIRECTIVE
+7. CE MARKING AND WEEE DIRECTIVE